 You should allow for approximately 700g – 1kg on average of food per day, depending on how much you know your body will need.
-It’s also a good idea to bring extra food in case you need it – an extra meal plus snacks should do the trick, just in case you have to spend an extra night on the trail.
+It’s also a good idea to bring a small surplus in case you’ve underestimated your appetite or wind up spending an extra night on the trial – an extra meal plus snacks should do the trick.

 Where can I get lightweight hiking food?

-Meal prep for hiking is as easy as jumping in the car and heading down to your local shops, so you won’t need to stray far to get mostly everything you need.
-You can buy all your condiments, snacks, breakfast, lunch and dinners from the supermarket, and then for more specialised items like freeze dried meals – head to your favourite online camping or hiking store.
+Meal prep for hiking can be as easy as heading down to your local shops.
+You can buy all your condiments, snacks, breakfast, lunch and dinners from the supermarket.
+But, for more specialised items like freeze-dried meals and nutritional supplements you’ll probably need to head online to your favourite outdoors store, or health food supplier.

 Here’s what approximately a day’s worth of food might look like.